-This can be an easy one to overlook when you’re putting together your truck bed camping accessories for cooking.
+This can be an easy one to overlook when you’re putting together your truck bed camper accessories for cooking.

 I was lucky to throw in these two pot holders from my previous apartment and I quickly realized how essential they were.
 This is because the plates and pot that I have are made of steel, which is highly conductive.

-I like these steel plates because they retain heat better than plastic (plus, I’m not using plastic!).
+I like these steel plates for my truck camper supplies because they retain heat better than plastic (plus, I’m not using plastic!).
 But they do have the downside of getting super hot when I use them to cover my cooking skillet.

 So I just keep these pot holders handy so that I can cook just like I was at home.
 Plus, they also keep me from setting super hot pots and pans down on my camp table and burning it!

 When I was traveling into Death Valley for three days, there was quite the need to carry a lot of water for drinking, cooking, and cleaning.

 I didn’t want to leave my dishes dirty for days at a time and I knew that I’d need quite a lot of drinking water because of the 15+ mile hike I was planning for the second day.